-With the temperatures rising, and summer just around the corner, pet owners should be mindful of pesky pests that can affect our pets.
-Whether you are traveling with your pets or walking the hiking trail, Lyme disease in dogs is shown to be transmitted through a tick bite.
+With the temperatures rising, and summer just around the corner, pet owners should be mindful of pesky pests that can affect your pets.
+Whether you’re traveling with your pets or walking the hiking trail, Lyme disease in dogs is shown to be transmitted through a tick bite.
 Worryingly, this disease can affect members of the entire family and is not just transmitted to dogs who spend time outdoors.
-We sat down with on-site Trupanion veterinarian, Dr. Caroline Wilde, to discuss Lyme disease in dogs and the best treatment option available for your furry friends.
+We sat down with Trupanion veterinarian Dr. Caroline Wilde to learn more about Lyme disease in dogs and the best treatment option available for your furry friends.

 Everything you need to know about Lyme disease in dogs